Optimal Portfolio Using Factor Graphical Lasso: Additional Empirical Results

 Similarly to daily data, we use monthly returns of the components of the S\&P500.
 The data is fetched from CRSP and Compustat using SAS interface.
 The full sample for the monthly data has 480 observations on 355 stocks from January 1, 1980 - December 1, 2019.
 We use January 1, 1980 - December 1, 1994 (180 obs) as a training (estimation) period and January 1, 1995 - December 1, 2019 (300 obs) as the out-of-sample test period.
 At the end of each month, prior to portfolio construction, we remove stocks with less than 15 years of historical stock return data.
 We set the return target $\mu=0.7974\%$ which is equivalent to $10\%$ yearly return when compounded.
 The target level of risk for the weight-constrained and risk-constrained Markowitz portfolio (MWC and MRC) is set at $\sigma=0.05$ which is the standard deviation of the monthly excess returns of the S\&P500 index in the first training set.
 Transaction costs are taken to be the same as for the daily returns in Section 6.

 \autoref{tab1} reports the results for monthly data.
 Some comments are in order: \textbf{(1)} interestingly, MRC produces portfolio return and Sharpe Ratio that are mostly higher than those for the weight-constrained allocations MWC and GMV.
 This means that relaxing the constraint that portfolio weights sum up to one leads to a large increase in the out-of-sample Sharpe Ratio and portfolio return which has not been previously well-studied in the empirical finance literature. \textbf{(2)} Similarly to the results from \autoref{tab3}, FGL outperforms the competitors including EW and Index in terms of the out-of-sample Sharpe Ratio and turnover. \textbf{(3)} Similarly to the results in \autoref{tab3}, the observable Fama-French factors produce the FGL portfolios with higher return and higher out-of-sample Sharpe Ratio compared to the FGL portfolios based on statistical factors.
-Again, this increase in return is not followed by higher risk. \begin{landscape}
+Again, this increase in return is not followed by higher risk. \textbf{(4)} To further verify that the shrinkage is functioning as desired and the estimated $\bTheta_{\varepsilon}$ is indeed sparse we include several visualizations.
+Figure \ref{fig_rev2} reports optimally tuned values of $\lambda$ (please refer to Section 3 of the main manuscript for a discussion on choosing the optimal shrinkage intensity) over the estimation period.
+Figure \ref{fig_rev1} plots the proportion of zero elements in the precision matrix of the idiosyncratic part, $\widehat{\bTheta}_{\varepsilon}$, corresponding to the optimal values of $\lambda = \hat{\lambda}$, and several fixed values of $\lambda$ for monthly data over the testing period.
+Extracting the common factors significantly reduces partial correlations of the error terms, rendering $\widehat{\bTheta}_{\varepsilon}$ sparse over the testing period: the number of zeroes for the optimally tuned $\lambda$ varies from 74.5\%-98.8\%.
+Figure \ref{fig_rev2fixed} plots the Sharpe Ratio of GMV portfolios for a set of fixed values of $\lambda \in \{0.005, 0.01, 0.05, 0.08, 0.1, 0.12, 0.15, 0.17, 0.2, 0.25, 0.3, 0.4, 0.5\}$.
+In other words, instead of using optimally tuned $\lambda$, we fix its value throughout the whole testing period and report the corresponding SR of such portfolios.
+For comparison, the SR that corresponds to the optimally tuned $\lambda$ is equal to $0.2023$, which is significantly higher than the SR achieved for any fixed $\lambda$ confirming the importance of selecting shrinkage intensity optimally.

+We would like to emphasize that the selection of the tuning parameter is critically important in the literature on graphical models, which is why we build our tuning methodology on the Bayesian Information Criteria (BIC) as used and described in \cite{koike2019biased, Bishop2006,pourahmadi2013high,Sara2018} among others (the detailed treatment relevant to our paper can be found on p.13 of the main manuscript).
+The advantage of SR obtained using optimally tuned $\lambda$ highlights the importance of tuning and demonstrates that $\lambda$ changes over time.
+Hence, using a fixed value is expected to produce suboptimal performance.